Non-robustness of diffusion estimates on networks with measurement error: Simulations

 \subsection{Simulation of Theorem \ref{thm:sensitive-dep}}

 As an analogue to Theorem \ref{thm:sensitive-dep}, we simulate SIR processes on a fixed $G_n$ with slightly perturbed starting points.
 We choose $i_0$ to be in the center of the lattice of $L_n$, that forms the backbone of $G_n$.
 Then, we build a set of alternative seeds $J_{i_0}$.
-First, we find the second distance of the closest link in $E_n$ -- denote this $d(e_2)$.
-Then, all nodes at $d(e_2) + 1$ are included in $J_{i_0}$.
+All nodes at $2$ are included in $J_{i_0}$.
 We then choose a $j_0 \in J_{i_0}$ uniformly at random.

 The SIR process is then run, starting at both $i_0$ and $j_0$.
 We record which nodes are ever activated at each step of the process, under each simulation.
 To follow Theorem \ref{thm:sensitive-dep}, we fix the percolation across the simulation starting at $i_0$ and $j_0$.
 To do so, we use the fact that for a one-period SIR model, each link can transmit the disease at most one time.
 Therefore, we can simulate ex-ante which links will be able to transmit, which occurs with probability $p_n$, and intersect this with $G_n$ to get the realized percolation.